 Image courtesy of Dogfish Head

-Arguably one of the most important American craft beers ever made, 90 Minute IPA was inspired by—of all things—a bowl of soup and a thrift store football game.
+Arguably two of the most important American craft beers ever made, 90 Minute Imperial IPA and 60 Minute IPA were inspired by—of all things—a bowl of soup and a thrift store football game.
 Picture this: Dogfish Head Craft Brewery Founder Sam Calagione watched a cooking show episode focusing on soup.
 The video instructed home cooks to continuously season the broth over time as it simmered.
 Are you getting the gist here?
 Calagione wanted to see if he could apply that same principle to beer.

 90 Minute IPA features a revolutionary continual hopping process.
 Calagione rigged a thrift store electric football game over the brew kettle and poured hops on top.
-When the game shook, hops tumbled down into the boiling wort at a consistent rate.
-Calagione literally jerry-rigged this continual hopping technique from scratch (and his mad genius brain).
+When the game shook, hops tumbled down into the boiling wort consistently.
+Calagione jerry-rigged this continual hopping technique from scratch (and his mad genius brain).

 Inspired by that repetitive hopping, Calagione created 60 Minute IPA, which is a bit more sessionable and a bit less bitter.
 Dogfish Head continually drops in tons of Northwest hops for sixty minutes to create a citrusy, grassy, bright, bold American IPA.